MD5 & SHA-256 Hash Generator Free โ Text, File, Compare

 100% Private

 All hashing runs locally in your browser.
-Nothing uploaded.
+Nothing leaves your device.

 Quick Start